dshanske/indieweb-post-kinds/readme.txt

 Many sites will not need all of the kinds set up.
 What kinds of posts you wish to publish are specific to your needs.

-Kinds under development are hidden by default, but can be exposed if needed.
+By default, only note, article, photo, like, and reply are enabled so you can get used to them.

-To exclude kinds from the post selector, add the following to your wp-config.php file.
+You can enable/disable more based on preference.
+Some may be enabled by plugins.
+To include kinds in the post selector, add the following to your wp-config.php file.

-define('POST_KIND_EXCLUDE', 'game,wish,rsvp,checkin');
+define('POST_KIND_INCLUDE', 'wish,rsvp,checkin');

-This will exclude rsvp, checkin, game and wish from showing up in the post editor.
-It will not disable them on existing posts.
+This will allow rsvp, checkin, and wish to show up in the post editor.
+Not having a post kind enabled will not disable the functionality on existing posts.

+There is also a filter to do this on the fly.

 = The Non-Response Kinds =